COVID-19 Coronavirus Pandemic

 For Emergency Use Authorization Only

 What does this mean?
-This means that Healthcare Institutions, Clinics, Labs, and other Medical Establishments can now purchase COVID-19 IgG/IgM Rapid Test for professional/emergency use.
+This means that Healthcare Institutions, Clinics, Labs.
+Other Medical Establishments can now purchase COVID-19 IgG/IgM Rapid Test for professional/emergency use.

 Because these types of tests are for Emergency Use Authorization only, this means that they are not meant to be sold to the general public for At-Home use.
 See the FDA Fact Sheet for (There are Viral Test that can be purchased for home use by the general public – specimen will need to be sent to a lab to verify results)